aaleino/todoman/README.md

 Explanation: "Work" was converted to a project, and it contains subitems.
 "Hobby" was not and it can be tagged completed/uncompleted.
 Subprojects can be started within projects, i.e. one can always convert a to-do -item to a project.

 Reading long to-do lists can be daunting.
-The file may grow long but should be relatively easy to read with the program if enough subtasks (projects) are used.
+The file may grow long but should be relatively easy to read with the program if enough projects (subtasks) are used.

 My vision is that these kind of files could also be embedded in e.g. github projects to navigate issues that are too small to entitle their own github issue.
 A detailed to-do list could help in reminiscing the state in which the project was left last time.